rob-scape/hgw-mod1-firmwares/README.md

  # sample and hold with slew
  Classical sample and hold function.
-Sample and hold output on F4, triggered by button or F1 trigger in.\ If nothing is patched into sample input F2 an internal sample source is used.\ Pot1 is a bias for the internal noise.\
+Sample and hold output on F4, triggered by button or F1 trigger in.\
+ If nothing is patched into sample input F2 an internal sample source is used.\
+ Pot1 is a bias for the internal noise.\
  In the middle position truly random, fully clockwise shifts towards higher values, fully counter clockwise shifts towards lower values.\
  Pot3  is gain/level.\
- Slewed output on F3 with Pot 2 controling time constant of the slew.
+ Slewed output on F3 with Pot 2 controling time constant of the slew, up to 1000 ms slew.

  - Pot1 → A0 noise bias
  - Pot2 → A1 time constant slew